Holistic grazing at Croome

 When the farming tenancy came up for renewal, we seized the opportunity to look for a new way of managing the land as well as providing the right ‘look’ for the 18th century ‘Capability’ Brown landscape park.

 Holistic grazing improves the soil and increases organic matter.
 Farmer, Rob Havard, is a huge believer in this technique.
-For the past two years, he has now been grazing his 40 strong herd of cattle which includes Aberdeen Angus and traditional short-horns, on 140 acres of the estate.
+For the past two years, he has now been grazing his 40 strong herd of cattle which includes Aberdeen Angus and traditional short-horns, on the meadows using 140 acres of the estate.

 “It's really satisfying to see the cattle thriving while also enhancing the wildlife and environment the cattle are in,” said Rob Havard.
 “When I started farming there was always this tension between the ecology and productivity of the farm business but with Holistic Planned Grazing everything moves in the right direction giving me the opportunity to expand my small farming business while also enhancing the natural habitats on the land.”

 Croome’s parkland has now been transformed from an arable monoculture with impoverished soils as it was when the National Trust purchased it in 1996, to a vibrant carpet of diverse plants, all returning organic matter from healthy root systems.